verrannt/deepdreaming-sounds-tensorflow/README.md

 ### Progress

-This project is currently a __work in progress__.
-So far, training accuracies reach about 70 %.
-The Deepdream algorithm is yet to be applied.
+This project has been __DISCONTINUED__.
+As of its latest state, training accuracies reach about 70 %.
+The Deepdream algorithm is not yet applied.

 ### Dataset